 Greetings:

 In the name of the Commonwealth of Massachusetts, you are hereby directed to notify and warn the inhabitants of the Town of Phillipston qualified to vote in elections and town affairs to meet at the Phillipston Memorial School, 20 The Common, Phillipston, Massachusetts, on Wednesday, July 31, 2019 at 7:00 p.m. to act on the following articles:

+This hereby CERTIFIES the Special Town Meeting called to order by the Moderator, Kevin Flynn at 7:00 pm.
+Wednesday July 31, 2019, pursuant to a warrant duly posted and served.

+Everyone was asked to stand for the pledge of alliance

+A Motion was made and 2

+to dispense with the reading of the warrant articles as they are all printed.
+2nd - So Voted Unanimously

 Article 1.
 TO AMEND THE NARRAGANSETT REGIONAL SCHOOL DISTRICT AGREEMENT